espflight/.github/profile/README.md

 A working development version of the firmware has completed real-world flight tests on the current ESP8266-based reference quadcopter.

-The current work focuses on reviewing the flight-critical code, completing the failsafe system, simplifying the project structure, improving documentation, and preparing ESPFlight Lite for integration with the public firmware release.
+Current work focuses on reviewing flight-critical code, completing the failsafe system, simplifying the project structure, improving documentation, and preparing ESPFlight Lite for the public firmware release.

-### Current priorities
+### Current progress

 * [x] Working flight-control firmware
 * [x] Successful real-world flight testing
 * [x] ESPFlight Lite Android controller
-* [ ] Complete communication-loss failsafe review
+* [ ] Complete the communication-loss failsafe review
-* [ ] Complete low-voltage behavior review
+* [ ] Complete the low-voltage behavior review
 * [ ] Clean and organize the firmware source code
 * [ ] Prepare installation and configuration guides
 * [ ] Document the reference quadcopter